 - Management companies and enterprises (9%)

-Although many information systems security professionals are employed in-house, there are also opportunities to work for third-party consulting firms.
+Although many information systems security professionals are employed in-house, some work for third-party consulting firms.
 IT security consultants help other companies scale up their cybersecurity programs, optimize their threat detection systems and protect sensitive data from malicious actors, both internal and external.

 Job Outlook and Salary

 Digital transformation continues to be a top concern for business leaders around the world.
-In fact, one study from IDG found that 89% of companies have already adopted a digital-first business strategy or are planning to in the near future.
+In fact, one study from software company Foundry revealed that 91% of companies have already adopted a digital-first business strategy or are planning to do so in the near future.
 This surge in IT investment has created a massive demand for systems analysts, data scientists and information security analysts who understand how to design, deploy and protect complex computer systems.

-Research from the BLS found the employment of information security analysts is projected to grow 31% between 2019 and 2029, which is considered much faster than the average for all U.S. occupations.
 As cyberattacks become more frequent and sophisticated, companies will need to develop innovative solutions to prevent data breaches, reduce unplanned downtime and minimize disruption for end users.
-Information security analysts with the right educational backgrounds, skills set and work experiences are well positioned to fill these impactful roles, though anyone from a computer-related field could consider pursuing this career path.
+Information security analysts with the right educational backgrounds, skills and work experiences are well positioned to fill these impactful roles, though anyone from a computer-related field could consider pursuing this career path.

-In terms of pay, information security analysts earned a median annual wage of $99,730 as of May 2019.
-The highest 10% of earners — those with years of experience in the field and relevant master’s degrees — took home more than $158,860.
-Entry-level information security analyst positions typically pay around $57,810 on average.
+In terms of pay, information security analysts earned a median annual wage of $102,600 in 2021, according to the BLS.
+The highest 10% of earners — those with years of experience in the field and relevant master’s degrees — took home more than $165,920.
+Entry-level information security analyst positions typically pay around $61,520 on average.

 The online Master of Science in Cybersecurity from the University of Nevada, Reno, is designed to prepare you for the rigors of an information security analyst career.
-Students gain both the technical skills and theoretical knowledge needed to address the ever-evolving cybersecurity landscape.
-With hands-on courses in internet security, computer systems administration and digital forensics, you can develop key competencies modern employers are looking for.
+Students gain both the technical skills and theoretical knowledge to address the ever-evolving cybersecurity landscape.
+With hands-on courses in Internet Security, Computer Systems Administration and Digital Forensics, you can develop key competencies that modern employers are looking for.